nvidia-holoscan/holoscan-sdk/examples/README.md

 4. [**Distributed Video Replayer**](video_replayer_distributed): switch the source/sink from Tx/Rx
    to loading a video from disk and displaying its frames, with a distributed application
 5. [**Flow Tracker**](flow_tracker): simple application demonstrating data flow tracking for latency analysis
+6. [**Custom CUDA kernel 1d**](custom_cuda_kernel_1d_sample): application demonstrating ingestion of 1D custom CUDA kernel in Holoscan SDK
+7. [**Custom CUDA kernel multi sample**](custom_cuda_kernel_multi_sample): application demonstrating ingestion of multiple custom CUDA kernels of multi dimension in Holoscan SDK
+8. [**Flow Control**](flow_control): demonstrate how to control dynamic operator execution flow in a pipeline (e.g. condition flow paths and loops)

 ## Core: additional configurations

 The following examples illustrate the use of specific **schedulers** to define when operators are run:

 * [**Multithread or Event-Based Schedulers**](multithread): run operators in parallel
+* [**Round-Robin Broadcast and Gather**](round_robin_parallel): Illustrates processing of multiple sequential frames in parallel to allow removing a bottleneck.
+Multiple copies of a "slow" operator are launched in parallel for subsequent frames and then results are gathered back into a common pipeline for further processing/display.
+This app makes use of the event-based scheduler for this purpose.
 * [**Multi-Rate Pipeline**](multi_branch_pipeline): Demonstrates how to override default operator port properties to allow parallel downstream branches of a pipeline to operate at different frame rates

 The following examples illustrate the use of specific **conditions** to modify the behavior of operators: